pcmalik/RetrospectiveData/README.md

    It should launch Swagger UI on https://localhost:44387/swagger/index.html - keep this running before you start UI **Note:** It may work in other versions of visual studio with .net Core 3.1 framework installed but I have not tested it.

-2) Assuming Angular project is downloaded at below mentioned folder location then run below command on Angular CLI C:\repos\RetrospectiveData\AngularUI\RetrospectiveAngularUI>**ng serve --open** Angular UI should launch on: http://localhost:4200/
+2) Assuming Angular project is downloaded at below mentioned folder location then run below 2 commands on Angular CLI C:\repos\RetrospectiveData\AngularUI\RetrospectiveAngularUI>**npm install** C:\repos\RetrospectiveData\AngularUI\RetrospectiveAngularUI>**ng serve --open** Angular UI should launch on: http://localhost:4200/